Getting started

 # For a given project (my_project), first check if there already exists

-# a subject with a given MRN (my_subject_mrn) or name (my_subject_name).
+# a subject with a given MRN (my_subject_mrn).
 If it doesn't exist,

 # we create a new subject with name my_subject_name, and assign my_subject_mrn if provided.